 “Christians have been skeptical of Muslims’ claims that “Jesus dreams” have led them to Christianity.”

-What’s more, many of our famous biblical stories began while someone was sleeping.
+What’s more, many of our famous biblical stories began in a dream.
 Abraham, Jacob, Joseph, Gideon, Samuel, David and Solomon all had significant dreams from God that shaped Judeo-Christian history.
-Most of the prophets too received their messages in visionary form.
-Even angels are described as appearing mostly as a visionary experience or dream (Eg. Gen. 22:11; Judges 6:11, Zech.
+Most of the prophets received their messages in visionary form.
+Even angels are described primarily as appearing in a ‘vision of the night’ (Eg. Gen. 22:11; Judges 6:11, Zech.
 1:9).

-We also see God speaking to people who don’t know him personally (think Jacob, the Egyptian Pharaoh, Nebuchadnezzar, Abimelech to name a few).
-And let’s not forget our most famous New Testament character, Paul the Apostle, was once Saul the Terrorist and whose radical conversion was brought about by a vision/dream.
+In the Scriptures, we also see plenty of instances where God speaks to people who don’t know him (think Jacob, the Egyptian Pharaoh, Nebuchadnezzar, Abimelech to name a few).
+And let’s not forget our most famous New Testament character, Paul the Apostle who was once Saul the Terrorist and whose radical conversion was brought about by a vision/dream.

-The skepticism towards dreams can be explained in part by lack of understanding and fear in relation to the work of the Holy Spirit.
-We’ve been taught to doubt this invisible person sent by Jesus to be his voice in our lives (John 16:12-15).
-A history of rationalism, birthed primarily through the Enlightenment period meant that it’s harder for us to trust the supernatural.
-So repentance brought about by a dream of Jesus is harder to accept than by a sermon delivered by a missionary.
-Yet God’s ways haven’t changed.
-He’s still speaking to people by his Spirit.
-He’s still transforming hearts and revealing himself to those who don’t know him.
-And sometimes he is doing it in dreams (Acts 2:17).
+The skepticism towards dreams can be explained in part by a lack of understanding in relation to the work of the Holy Spirit.
+We’ve been taught to doubt the veracity of this invisible character sent to be the voice of Jesus to us (John 16:12-15).
+A culture of rationalism, birthed primarily out of the Enlightenment, meant that it’s harder for us to trust the supernatural.
+So repentance brought about by a dream of Jesus becomes harder to accept than by a sermon delivered by a missionary.
+Even though we read it in the Bible, socialisation in the West has taught us to believe it’s not possible today.